 After a few days of continuous accelerated life testing, it was over to Johnny to integrate the production hardware before the final product could be complete.

 And now, over a year down the line, Chewie II has been on a worldwide tour, performed at multiple prestigious events, including the 59th GRAMMY Awards, and has been centre stage at almost all of Ed’s live performances.
-Chewie II has become a significant part of Ed’s act, during the era in which he released his latest award-winning album, Divide, and we couldn’t be prouder of the role we played in what has definitely been the most rock ‘n’ roll of our projects so far!
+Chewie II has become a significant part of Ed’s act.
+We couldn’t be prouder of the role we played in what has definitely been the most rock ‘n’ roll of our projects so far!